-Establishing a website or e-commerce store is just like establishing a physical business.
-That is, no one knows you exist to begin with.
-Just as you would want to drive people to visit a brick and mortar store you need to drive people to visit your virtual store.
-Similarly if you want to find a website you use a search engine.
+Establishing a website or e-commerce store is just like establishing a physical business; no one knows you exist, to begin with.
+Just as you would want to drive people to visit a brick-and-mortar store, you need to drive people to visit your virtual store.
+Similarly, if you’re going to find a website, you use a search engine.
 But how do you compete with everyone else to get your site near the top of the list?
-In this guide we will be discussing what SEO and SEM are and how it can help your website become popular.
+In this guide, we will discuss what SEO and SEM are and how they can help your website become popular.

-A search engine is a program that based on using a keyword will identify websites on the internet.
-Google is a search engine.
+A search engine is a program that uses a keyword to identify websites on the internet, and Google is a search engine.

-Search Engine marketing (SEM) is internet marketing that increases a site’s visibility through organic (unpaid search) search engines results and advertising.
-Search Engine Optimisation (SEO) is increasing the amount of website visitors by getting the site to appear high on results returned by a search engine..
+Search Engine Marketing (SEM) is internet marketing that increases a site’s visibility through organic (unpaid search) search engine results and advertising.
+Search Engine Optimisation (SEO) is increasing the number of website visitors by making the site appear high on results returned by a search engine.
 SEM includes SEO as well as other search marketing tactics.

 WHY use SEO and SEM?

-Imagine we have moved into a retail store in a busy street.
+Imagine we have moved into a retail store on a busy street.
 We make everything amazing inside the store but leave the outside with blacked-out windows and no signage.
-Will customers walking by come in?
+Will customers walk by coming in?
 No!

-So you have a new or existing website, now is the time to get more visitors to it and ensure that it is optimised to give you an advantage over your competition.
-Put more simply, help your small business drive more sales.
+So you have a new or existing website, now is the time to get more visitors and ensure that it is optimised to give you an advantage over your competition.
+Put more, and help your small business drive more sales.

-The best way to do this is to ensure you show up on a search engine when people are looking for your goods or services.
-Have you ever noticed how many results come up when you do a search, thousands if not millions?
+The best way to do this is to ensure you appear on a search engine when people are looking for your goods or services.
+Have you ever noticed how many results come up when you search, thousands if not millions?
 Your goal is to be on the first page as high up as possible.

-WHAT you need to understand about an internet search?
+WHAT do you need to understand about an internet search?

 Search engines like Google make their money from advertising.
-You will find that the top searches are advertisements that a business has paid for.
-The good news is search engines also want to be helpful so they understand that if all they published was advertising then people would not use them.
-Thus you will find organic or unpaid search on this same page to ensure they are providing the searcher the best results.
-Getting your business in this organic search is key but how the magic formula works at Google is a secret.
-It is a secret to stop people manipulating the system and always being on the top of the list.
+You will find that the top searches are advertisements a business has paid for.
+The good news is that search engines also want to be helpful, so they understand that if all they published were advertising, people would not use them.
+Thus, you will find an organic or unpaid search on this page to ensure they provide the searcher with the best results.
+Getting your business in this organic search is key, but how the magic formula works at Google is a secret.
+It is a secret to stop people from manipulating the system and always being on the top of the list.

-Google’s formula is thought to consider over 200 ranking criteria believed to be segmented into 3 categories, Technology, Copywriting, and Backlinks.
+Google’s formula is considered to consider over 200 ranking criteria that are believed to be segmented into three categories: Technology, Copywriting, and Backlinks.

 Technology – refers to how well a website works and includes things like the ability to represent itself just as well on a smartphone as a desktop PC, the speed a page loads, if all the links work, etc.

 Copywriting – refers to the words used on the website to describe your business and offerings.
-Those keywords relating to a topic, the length of information, the context of your content, even page titles, and pictures will make a difference.
+Those keywords relating to a topic, the length of information, the context of your content, and even page titles and pictures will make a difference.

 HOW do I do SEO and SEM?

 You have to decide how much money, if any, you will invest in SEM and how SEM will be integrated into other activities.
-For example if you run a newspaper advertisement and the call to action is to visit your website then this is an example of SEM.
+For example, if you run a newspaper advertisement and the call to action is to visit your website, this is an example of SEM.
 Investing money can be in advertising or using the expertise of others to improve your website.

 The most common form of SEM is to pay to have your site appear higher in a Google search result.
-The process is:
+The process is as follows: